 But don’t listen to me!
 I’m raving lunatic.
 But do listen to Socrates and my wise old Sister Ms. Pat.
 Practice and cultivate the arts.
 Enrol and start tuition in a Stupid School near you today!
 Think about it.
 No matter how smart you are, no one’s too smart for the Stupid School.
 The fact is the smarter you are the more you need it.

 I will admit, however, that Stupid Schools are not easy to find and this one, Falling Sky Studio, is no exception.
 It’s a little like the hedge schools in Ireland during centuries of British occupation.
 They’re there, but only the fairies know where.
-If you want to know more your can contact me in the nearest hedge row.
+If you want to know more your can contact me in the nearest hedge row or just ask a passing fairy.
+There are plenty here in Toronto.

 To be clear, I’m not saying collective practice of the arts is the one and only answer to the present public health crisis but it does add a valuable component, particularly in the area of mental heath, that social distancing, wearing masks and washing hands alone do not address.
 Why not use a palette of contemplative practices such as those offered by the our Garden Path Out-of-the-Box Curriculum to engage with a more soulful vision of human development?
 Maybe we can find meaning in this mayhem beyond the hustle and hype of our pre-pandemic lives.